coolguru/audit-aws-cloudtrail/README.md

   * default: nothing

 ### `AUDIT_AWS_CLOUDTRAIL_HTML_REPORT`:
   * description: Would you like to send a full Cloudtrail report?
 This is an email that details any violations found and includes a list of the violating cloud objects.
 Options - notify / nothing.
-Default is notify.
+Default is nothing.
-  * default: notify
+  * default: nothing

 ## Optional variables with default